11 May 7 Reasons Why Your Commercial Roof is Leaking

 6. Damaged membrane

-Roof membranes are a waterproof layer applied to roof’s to prevent leakage.
+Roof membranes are a waterproof layer applied to the roof’s to prevent leakage.
 Especially single-ply roofing systems.
 Roof membranes can become damaged due to high levels of foot traffic, weather conditions or mechanical damage.

 Try to minimise unnecessary foot traffic on your roof, invest in a regular maintenance plan and address the issue as soon as possible.
 Sometimes it can be a quick patch up of the area, or if not addressed properly, can lead to the complete replacement of the membrane.
 Which can be costly!